How to Apply for Green Card for Spouse through Consular Processing?

 Your spouse is required to appear at the interview with all necessary documents including all the original documents previously submitted to NVC, a medical exam report and the documents to prove a bona fide marriage between you and your spouse.
 You are not required to appear at the interview.
 However, it is advisable to have you reachable through phone on the date of interview, just in case the visa officer calls you to verify any information about you and your spouse.

 At the interview, the visa officer will verify much formation with your spouse face to face, especially your love story.
 At the end of the interview, the visa officer will make a decision to issue your spouse an immigrant visa or not.
 If issued, the visa officer will take away the passport of your spouse to produce an immigrant visa stamp on the passport (see template below).
 Generally, your spouse will get back his or her passport within 2-4 weeks.
 Then you spouse shall enter the U.S. with the immigrant visa within the valid duration of the immigrant visa.
-The immigrant visa is valid for 180 days from the date of medical exam report.
+The immigrant visa is valid for 180 or 90 days from the date of medical exam report.
 Remember, it is not uncommon that the visa officer issues a notice asking for more evidence or denied the visa application directly at the interview.
 That’s why you’d better have an experienced immigration attorney to conduct interview training for your spouse.

 Stage 4: USCIS